insin/nwb/docs/guides/QuickDevelopment.md

 > To disable this, pass a `--no-hmre` flag.

 For other HMR scenarios, such as an exported React Element, `nwb react run`'s rendering shim will re-render to the same root DOM node.

-#### Inferno and Preact Rendering Shims

-The rendering shims for `nwb inferno run` and `nwb preact run` hook into the DOM rendering function of these libraries to accept HMR requests and re-render to the same root element when you change the code.

-This means that if you import and call `render()` yourself, the rendering shim is still taking the VNode you pass it and handling rendering for you, so you don't need to provide a DOM node to render into.

 #### Opting out of Rendering Shims with `--force`